pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 # Maintaining Images of a PDF Page
 This is a GUI script written in wxPython to maintain the images shown by a PDF page.
 ## Main Features
-* Detect images used by a page and display basic information: image reference name, location on the page ("bbox" boundary box) and rotation.
+* Detect images used by a page and display basic information: image reference name, location on the page ("bbox" - boundary box) and rotation.
 * Multiple images can be selected one at a time by stepping through them via a button.
 * The selected image can be deleted, moved around and rotated by multiples of 90 degrees.
 * New images can be inserted from image files supported by MuPDF.
 They will inserted at the page's top left and are then available for repoitioning.

 ## General working approach
-When a page is shown, the first image will be indicated by a red border.
-Image sequence is determined by insertion sequence, FIFO.
+When a page is shown, the first image will be indicated by a red border (sequence determined by insertion sequence, FIFO).
 Use button **Next img** to select the desired one.

 The mouse cursor hovering inside that area will change shape to indicate that moving is possible.
 Hold down left mouse button to drag.

 The bottom right corner allows changing the area size.
-The mouse pointer changes its shape to a north-west / south-east symbol.
+The mouse pointer changes its shape to a "`+`" symbol.

 While moving the rectangle, the image will stay at its current position.
 When you are satisfied with size, location and rotation, press button **_Update img_**.
 This causes the image to snap to the new area.